vogelsara/crafted-in-sweden/README.md

 * **Error proneness** - a new functionality is always a new opportunity to introduce bugs.
 Whatever I develop it needs thorough testing.
 In case of a good plugin I get functionality which is already tested by many other people, and supported for the future.
 But in case of a bad plugin, I can install all of it's bugs too.
 It's important to check the userbase, the rating and the reviews of a plugin, as well as the update frequencies.
 * **Security** - similarly to the previous point, a plugin can introduce security threaths, but can be also a safer solution than one I write myself.
 It also needs to be taken into consideration.
 * **Performance** - very similar considerations to the previous point.
 * **Future changes** - in case of using an external plugin, I need to be prepared for future changes.
 This is also true for the theme itself.
 In order to avoid complications, any customization needs to be done carefully.
 Theme customization is always done in child theme, and if I customize a plugin's behaviour I either only extend it via actions/filters, or override the template file in the child theme so it won't get lost when I update the plugin.
-Plugin behaviour can still change when the plugin changes, but plugins are only updated manyally, so when I or another admin update a plugin in the future, I need to read the changelog carefully and test the whole page toroughly.
+Plugin behaviour can still change when the plugin changes, but plugins are only updated manually, so when I or another admin update a plugin in the future, I need to read the changelog carefully and test the whole page toroughly.

 ### Chosen solutions